 AIRCRAFT FLOWN

-Hawk Mk.65A (1998-present)
+Hawk Mk.65/65A (1998-present)

 Display

 The Saudi Hawks’ display changes from year to year, but is generally is composed of two halves; initially, aircraft perform seven-ship formation aerobatics, followed by more dynamic manoeuvres as a pair and five-ship in the second half of the display.
 Several manoeuvres strongly resemble those flown by the Red Arrows.
-Green, red and white smoke is used throughout the display, and, like with the Red Arrows, the display routine changes slightly each year.
-The team’s trademark manoeuvre is when the aircraft use their smoke system to draw the national symbol of Saudi Arabia, a palm tree crossed with two swords.
+Green, red and white smoke – the three colours of Islam – are used throughout the display.